What’s Important About These Items

 In Danny’s Words

 “For me, Hip Hop is kinda like the backpack you always carry: the contents occasionally change, and the backpack itself is always Hip Hop.
 100%.
-Making a donation to the Universal Hip Hop Museum supports how this music has educated me on things every person should be aware of, while softening my heart and mind to make me a better, more tolerant and understanding human being.
+Making a donation to The Hip Hop Museum supports how this music has educated me on things every person should be aware of, while softening my heart and mind to make me a better, more tolerant and understanding human being.
 This is an undeniable honor.
 Gratitude.”

 – Danny Savage